jelther/dbx-marker/README.md

 ## Overview

-dbx-marker is a Python library that helps you manage checkpoints and progress markers in your Databricks data pipelines using Delta tables.
+dbx-marker is a Python library that helps you manage watermarks in your Databricks data pipelines using Delta tables.

 It provides a simple interface to track and manage pipeline progress, making it easier to implement incremental processing and resume operations.

 ## Features

-- Simple API for managing pipeline markers/checkpoints
+- Simple API for managing pipeline watermarks
 - Persistent storage using Delta tables
 - Thread-safe operations
 - Comprehensive error handling